friendsofstrandseq/mosaicatcher-pipeline/README.md

 - Do not change the structure of your input folder after running the pipeline, first execution will build a config dataframe file (`OUTPUT_DIRECTORY/config/config.tsv`) that contains the list of cells and the associated paths
 - Do not change the list of chromosomes after a first execution (i.e: first execution using `count` mode on `chr21`, second execution using `segmentation` mode on all chromosomes)
-- ~~Pipeline is unstable on **male** samples (LCL sample for example) for the moment due to the impossibility to run strandphaser (only one haplotype for the X chrom)~~ That was solved based on [Hufsah Ashraf](https://github.com/orgs/friendsofstrandseq/people/Hufsah-Ashraf) and [Wolfram Höps](https://github.com/orgs/friendsofstrandseq/people/WHops) work allowing to determine automatically sample sex and use [snakemake checkpoint](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#data-dependent-conditional-execution) that allow data-depdendent conditional execution.
-Thus, initial list of chromosomes was updated regarding the samples sex in order to bypass chrX & chrY for male sample, as both are present in a single haplotype.

 # 💂‍♂️ Authors (alphabetical order)